From Numbers to Container Strings: Markov Coding

 \section{Markov Coding}

-In this section, we study the creation of strings and ur-strings using Markov coding in the context of weak theories.
+In this section, we study the creation of strings and container strings using Markov coding in the context of weak theories.
 We prove that the sequential theory \futc1 can be interpreted in \pamo.

 The idea of Markov coding is to code strings as $2\times 2$ matrices with determinant 1.
 These form, in the standard case, the structure ${\sf SL}_2(\mathbb N)$.
 The canonical place where the insight that ${\sf SL}_2(\mathbb N)$ is isomorphic to the free monoid on two generators is used in a metamathematical context is Andrej Markov's book~\cite{mark:theo54}.
 However, the basic insight goes back to Jakob Nielsen.
 See \cite{niel:isom18}.
 The idea to use the Special Linear Monoid over the non-negative part of a suitable ring to study weak theories of concatenation is due to Juvenal Murwanashyaka.
 See \cite{murw:weak22}, \cite{murw:pape23}, and \cite{murw:weak24}.
 In his paper \cite{murw:weak24}, Murwanashyaka provides a Markov style interpretation of $\tc1$ in {\sf Q}.
 He uses a (well-known) shortening argument to interpret \pamo\ in {\sf Q}.
 To obtain the Editors Principle, he uses a (new) shortening argument that reflects a proof by induction of the Editors Principle.
 The main difference of what Murwanashyka is doing in his paper and our present work is that we are aiming at providing a \emph{direct} interpretation.
 So it is better to avoid shortening arguments.